lrivallain/vuptime/_posts/2019-12-13-use-iaas-object-in-vro.md

 For instance, we need to know the vCPU and RAM configured on the virtual machine.
 The request is simple, we'll use the method ``get_property`` on the object  ``VCAC:Entity``

-You just need to get the correspoding properties names:
+You just need to get the corresponding properties names:
 ![Image](/images/iaas_vro/model_manager_vm_request.png)